ongr-io/ApiBundle/Resources/doc/endpoints.md

-## Batch
+## Multiple insert

-Batch is useful if you need to pass many documents to an api with a single request.
+Batch is useful if you need to pass many documents to an api via a single request.

 ```yaml
 #app/config/config.yml